Giannis Antetokounmpo NBA Preview vs. the Knicks

 Giannis Antetokounmpo Insights vs. the Knicks

-- This season, Antetokounmpo has made 11.3 shots per game, which accounts for 23.6% of his team's total makes.
+- Antetokounmpo is responsible for attempting 19.6% of his team's field goal attempts this season with 18.9 per game.

-- Antetokounmpo's opponents, the Knicks, have one of the NBA's slowest tempos with 100.3 possessions per game, while his Bucks average the seventh-most possessions per game with 105.3.
+- Antetokounmpo's opponents, the Knicks, have one of the slowest offensive tempos, ranking 27th, averaging 100.4 possessions per game, while his Bucks average 105.2 per game, fifth-highest among NBA teams.

-- The Knicks give up 111.4 points per game, seventh-ranked in the league.
+- Conceding 112 points per contest, the Knicks are the ninth-ranked squad in the NBA defensively.

-- Conceding 40.9 rebounds per game, the Knicks are the best team in the league.
+- The Knicks are the third-ranked squad in the league, giving up 41.3 rebounds per contest.

-- The Knicks are the 15th-ranked squad in the NBA, allowing 26.1 assists per game.
+- In terms of assists, the Knicks are ranked 15th in the league, allowing 26 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!